-The knocker’s material and finish is key to identifying the period it belongs to: black-painted cast iron was common in Georgian times, but was then replaced largely by polished brass in the Victorian era.
+The knocker’s material and finish is key to identifying the period it belongs to: black-painted cast iron was common in early Georgian era, but was then gradually replaced largely by brass – burnished and unpolished in the latter Georgian period and then highly polished and shiny in the Victorian era.

 Door knockers look best mounted centrally, at head height, on a muntin.

 Pick an imposing brass piece to recreate Georgian style

 Georgian door knocker are all about ornate design and an unlacquered, burnished finish.
 This Solid Brass Lion with Ring Door Knocker (opens in new tab) is a fine specimen of Georgian-style door furniture, without the heavy price tag of an original piece.

 Choose a dainty brass knocker for a Regency home

 The style of this solid brass Aged Nickel Knocker (opens in new tab) from Willow and Stone became popular in the early 1800s and is perfect for a door with slimmer panels.
 The elongated shape is perfect if you want to recreate an authentic Regency look.

 Go for a cast iron piece for a Victorian look